-NRAN 60316 Principles of Anesthesia Practice I. Prerequisites: Progression to third semester Phase I. Prepares the RN for a role on the anesthesia care team and in the administration of anesthesia by teaching a basic level of expertise in the safe and competent use of anesthesia equipment.
+Prerequisites: Permission of Director if not an admitted program student.
+Prepares the registered nurse (RN) for the anesthesia patient care team and in the administration of anesthesia by teaching the principles of pharmacokinetics, pharmacodynamics, uptake and distribution, and selected systemic pharmacology as applicable to anesthesiology.
 (Includes experiences with the human patient simulator.)